 The signs were certainly adding up.
 But, we had watched all the propaganda films (Forks Over Knives, Earthlings, et al.) and read all the plant-based doctor books, and believed these guys.
 I even took T. Colin Campbell’s Plant-Based Nutrition certification course!

 The reason we actually switched from a paleo diet prior to vegan to begin with was because Don’s first wife developed breast cancer.
-She and he had been paleo for 10 years, the length of time it takes for cancer cells to multiply enough to be palpable.
+She and he had been paleo for ten years, the length of time it takes for cancer cells to multiply enough to be palpable.
 She passed away just shy of turning 50.

-I developed excruciatingly tender, fatty, and uneven sized breasts shortly after her diagnosis.
+I developed excruciatingly tender, fatty, and uneven-sized breasts shortly after her diagnosis.
 This put the fear in me.
 Don also had prostate issues.
 His dad has prostate cancer.
 We were sure that the only thing that could be a problem was the meat and saturated fat.
 Of course, that is what is pushed, especially by those plant-based doctors.

 In addition to the fibrocystic breast condition, I had also reached my lifetime highest weight at 127#.
 I am only 5 feet tall!
 We also attributed that to the paleo diet, esp. meat + fat.
-I mean, how could it be the vegetables and berries, after all!
-(I get it now, just didn’t then.
-Carbs + fat = big insulin problem!)
+I mean, how could it be the vegetables and berries, after all (I get it now, just didn’t then.
+Carbs + fat = big insulin problem)?

 Despite all the fiber, I also had constipation.
-Irritable bowel is probably better description.
+Irritable bowel is probably a better description.
 I was actually beginning to develop hemorrhoids as well.